-Spokesperson: People shot at Wisconsin casino
+Wisconsin AG: No remaining threat at casino after shooting

 GREEN BAY, Wis.
-(AP) — A spokeswoman for a Wisconsin casino says an undetermined number of people have been shot at the casino.
+(AP) — An undetermined number of people were shot at a Wisconsin casino Saturday evening, authorities said.

 The Oneida Casino in Green Bay tweeted Saturday there was an active shooter at the casino.
-Spokeswoman Bobbi Webster said Saturday evening that she didn’t have information on how many were shot or their conditions.
-She said she also did not have confirmation that anyone had been arrested.
+Spokeswoman Bobbi Webster said later that “individuals” had been shot, but she didn’t have information on how many or their conditions, and didn’t know whether the shooter was still at large.

+Attorney General Josh Kaul tweeted shortly before 10 p.m. that the scene “is contained.
+There is no longer a threat to the community.”
+He gave no other details and an agency spokeswoman didn’t immediately respond to a message.

 Green Bay police and the Brown County Sheriff’s Office told The Associated Press they have no details on the casino incident.